-Commanding Voice.
-The Messenger can inspire its allies with veiled threats of the Dark Lord's attention.
-It may use its reaction to utter a command or shout a warning when a non-hostile creature, that it can see within 30 feet of it, is about to make an attack roll or a saving throw.
-The target can add a d6 Command Die to that roll, provided it can hear and understand the message.
-A creature can benefit from only one Command Die at a time, and creatures that possess Commanding Voice cannot benefit from this effect.
+When using Leadership as an action, for 1 minute, the Messenger can utter a special command or warning whenever a non-hostile creature that it can see within 30 feet of it makes an attack roll or a saving throw.
+The creature can add a d4 to its roll provided it can hear and understand the Messenger.
+A creature can benefit from only one Leadership die at a time.
+This effect ends if the Messenger is incapacitated.